It's a great question – and something we obsess about.

 - Auto Responders to Improve Participation

-- CRM integration (for B2B marketing or high-priced products)
+- CRM Integration (for B2B marketing or high-priced luxury products)

 - Predictive Alerts (what content are you most likely to approve based on previous actions)

-- REST API for personalization (serve different displays to different audiences, integrate with native iOS and Android apps)
+- REST API for Personalization (serve different displays to different audiences, integrate with native iOS/Android apps)

 DAMS vs. CMS

 You may often see the terms DAMS (Digital Asset Management System) and CMS used interchangeably which leads to some confusion about what each one is and how they are used.
 Content Management Systems were initially created to improve productivity and personalization around web publishing, their core focus is the presentation and publication of information in the most effective manner.
 DAMS, on the other hand, deal primarily with digital assets and the rights surrounding their use.
 Increasingly basic levels of DAM functionality are being incorporated into Content Management Systems and Candid is a great example of this.
 Within our CMS, we provide the infrastructure for preserving and managing digital assets, with search facilities to help marketers identify and retrieve the ones that are most relevant to their needs.